-During the three months ended March 31, 2013, the Company sold approximately 14.2 million shares of our common stock under a Sales Agreement through an "at the market" equity offering program for net proceeds of approximately \$20.9 million before related expenses.
+During the six months ended June 30, 2013, the Company sold approximately 14.2 million shares of its common stock under a Sales Agreement with Cowen and Company, LLC through an "at the market" equity offering program for proceeds of approximately \$20.9 million, with net cash proceeds after related expenses of approximately \$20.8 million.
 The net proceeds will be used for general corporate purposes, including, but not limited to, commercialization of our products, obtaining regulatory approvals, funding of our clinical trials, capital expenditures and working capital.
 There are no shares of common stock of the Company remaining for sale under the program or registered pursuant to registration statement 333-165677.
 Following successful completion of the "at the market" equity offering program initiated in December 2011, on March 13, 2013 the Company entered into a new Sales Agreement with Cowen and Company, LLC to sell shares of the Company's common stock having aggregate sales proceeds of \$50,000,000, from time to time, through an "at the market" equity offering program.
 The Securities will be issued pursuant to a shelf registration statement on Form S-3 (333-187230) which was filed with the Securities and Exchange Commission on March 13, 2013.

 In December 2011, the Company filed a registration statement on Form S-3 with the SEC, which allowed the Company to offer and sell, from time to time in one or more offerings, up to \$100,000,000 of common stock, preferred stock, warrants, debt securities and stock purchase contracts as it deemed prudent or necessary to raise capital at a later date.
 The registration statement became effective on February 13, 2012.
-The Company used this registration statement for its May 2012 public offering detailed in Note 8 to the Company's audited financial statements contained in the 2012 Annual Report on Form 10-K. The Company subsequently filed a new shelf registration statement on Form S-3 with the SEC which became effective on October 9, 2012.
-This new shelf replaces the shelf registration filed in December 2011 and allows the Company to offer and sell, from time to time in one or more offerings, up to \$100,000,000 of common stock, preferred stock, warrants, debt securities and stock purchase contracts as it deems prudent or necessary to raise capital at a later date.
-The Company used this registration statement for its Common Stock Purchase Agreement with Terrapin Opportunity, L.P. detailed in Note 8 to the Company's audited financial statements contained in the 2012 Annual Report on Form 10-K. During the three months ended March 31, 2013, the Company sold approximately 5.6 million shares of its common stock under the Common Stock Purchase Agreement for proceeds of \$9.0 million before related expenses.
-As of March 31, 2013, Delcath had approximately \$88.1 million available under this registration statement, of which approximately \$6.5 million is reserved for the potential issuance of shares upon the exercise of warrants.
+The Company used this registration statement for its May 2012 public offering detailed in Note 8 to the Company's audited financial statements contained in the 2012 Annual Report on Form 10-K. The Company subsequently filed a new shelf registration statement on Form S-3 (333-183675) with the SEC which became effective on October 9, 2012.
+This new shelf replaces the shelf registration filed in December 2011 and allows the Company to offer and sell, from time to time in one or more offerings, up to \$100,000,000 of common stock, warrants, debt securities and stock purchase contracts as it deems prudent or necessary to raise capital at a later date.
+The Company used this registration statement for its Common Stock Purchase Agreement with Terrapin Opportunity, L.P. detailed in Note 8 to the Company's audited financial statement with Terrapin Opportunity, L.P. detailed in Note 8 to the Company's audited financial statements contained in the 2012 Annual Report on Form 10-K. During the six months ended June 30, 2013, the Company sold approximately 5.6 million shares of its common stock under the Common Stock Purchase Agreement for proceeds of \$9.0 million before related expenses.
+As of June 30, 2013, Delcath had approximately \$88.1 million available under this registration statement, of which approximately \$6.5 million is reserved for the potential issuance of shares upon the exercise of warrants.